Theleruby/theledora-nvidia-open/README.md

 This image comes with the NVIDIA Open GPU kernel modules.
 It is suitable for systems which have NVIDIA GeForce 1600 series or later GPUs.
 I have no idea about AMD GPUs because I don't use them.
 I suspect it would probably still work fine.

+## Legal notice and disclaimer

+This is an experimental image which was created for my sole personal use only.
+I don't intend for anyone to use this except me, and I don't provide any support.

+I don't consider Theledora to be its own operating system or distro - apart from the extra preinstalled packages, this bootc image is literally just of Bazzite.
+The customization of this image is similar to using NTLite to modify a Windows install.wim file, and was done solely to make my Atomic Desktop journey easier, being made necessary because of the particular way in which the Fedora Atomic Desktop works.
+All queries and legal notices which are not directly related to the customizations made to this image should therefore be directed towards Universal Blue, the Fedora Project and/or Red Hat (whichever is appropriate).

 ## Using the image

 Install Bazzite Desktop NVIDIA Edition from https://download.bazzite.gg/bazzite-nvidia-open-stable-live-amd64.iso